Performance Optimization - 9.1 [Cluster] Computation and data distribution

 4 =A2.conj().groups(area;sum(amount))

-Since the order table of one year is very large, we divide it into four parts by quarter and store them on four nodes respectively, and each part is named as the same file name (different contents).
-A1 is the access address of four nodes (the last section of the address is used to represent the node below).
+Since the order table for one year is very large, we divide it into four parts by quarter and store them on four nodes respectively, and each part is named as the same file name (different contents).
+A1 contains the access address of four nodes (the last section of the address will be used below to represent the node).
 The fork statement in A2 sends its code block to the esProc on the node for execution.
 After being executed by each node, the return value will be transmitted to the master computer.
-Following the collection of the return value of all nodes, the master computer will continue to execute forwards until the final aggregation is finished.
+Once the master computer collects the return values from all the nodes, it will continue to execute forwards until the final aggregation is finished.

 Using multi-cursor to perform parallel computing is also available on nodes: